 Erythrodermic psoriasis presents as red dry skin all over the body.
 It generally appears on people who have unstable plaque psoriasis.
 This type of psoriasis is rare, but severe complications can be fatal.

-Multiple risk factors are suspected to increase the likelihood of psoriasis.
-Among them are genetics, immunity and environmental triggers.
+Multiple risk factors are suspected to increase the likelihood of this condition.
+Among them are genetics, immunity, and environmental triggers.

-Genetics is said to play a significant factor with approximately one-third of patients having a family history of psoriasis.
+Genetics is said to play a significant factor with approximately one-third of patients having a family history.

 An abnormal immune system response is thought to play a significant role in developing the disease.
 Overstimulation of skin cells creates a sequence of pathological events in psoriasis.
 Skin cells are replaced every 3–5 days in psoriasis, rather than the usual 28–30 days.

-Patients with psoriasis may notice environmental triggers which cause acute flare ups of the disease.
-Triggers include certain medications such as beta-blockers, infections such as strep throat, changes in weather (winter worsens psoriasis), skin injury and stress.
+Patients may notice environmental triggers that cause acute flare-ups of the disease.
+Triggers include certain medications such as beta-blockers, infections such as strep throat, changes in weather, skin injury, and stress.

-Smoking and alcohol are also thought to contribute to or worsen psoriasis.
+Smoking and alcohol are also thought to contribute to or worsen the condition.

 How it is diagnosed

-Psoriasis is an autoimmune disease and individuals diagnosed with psoriasis are prone to other autoimmune diseases such as Crohn’s disease or celiac disease.
+Psoriasis is an autoimmune disease and individuals diagnosed are prone to other autoimmune diseases such as Crohn’s disease or celiac disease.

-People with psoriasis tend to have incidence of cardiovascular disease, higher blood pressure, and type 2 diabetes compared to the rest of the population.
-Certain eye disorders such as conjunctivitis, blepharitis and uveitis tend to be more common in psoriasis suffers.
-Lastly, psoriasis can lead to psoriatic arthritis.
-This complication of psoriasis can cause joint damage and a loss of joint function, which can be debilitating.
+People with psoriasis tend to have a higher incidence of cardiovascular disease, higher blood pressure, and type 2 diabetes compared to the rest of the population.
+Certain eye disorders such as conjunctivitis, blepharitis, and uveitis also tend to be more common.
+Psoriasis can lead to psoriatic arthritis, a complication that can cause joint damage and a loss of joint function, which can be debilitating.

-Psychological implications of psoriasis should not be underestimated.
-Impaired social and emotional well-being can cause distress, frustration, depression and weight gain.
+The psychological implications of psoriasis should not be underestimated.
+These can include impaired social and emotional well-being can cause distress, frustration, depression, and weight gain.

 Treatment depends on the severity of the disease.
 There should be an individualized approach to finding the right treatment, which may involve some trial and error.

-Topical therapies are applied directly on the skin and are used in smaller areas of the body.
-They come in the form of creams, lotions, ointments and gels.
+Topical therapies are applied directly to the skin and are used in smaller areas of the body.
+They come in the form of creams, lotions, ointments, and gels.

 Topical therapies include steroids, coal tar, anthralin, Vitamin D analogues such as calcipotriol, calcineurin inhibitors such as tacrolimus and pimerolius, and the Vitamin A derivative tazarotene.

-UV light therapy and systemic medications are generally used when larger areas of the body are involved and are reserved for more severe cases of psoriasis.
+UV light therapy and systemic medications are generally used when larger areas of the body are involved and are reserved for more severe cases.

 Light therapies included UVA or UVB light rays and are used in combination with other therapies (topical or systemic).
 Light therapy may increase your incidence of skin cancer, therefore it is important to receive regular skin examinations.